The power of your daily standup questions

 • Would pairing up with another developer help you?

-Because this role is forward-focused, their needs are too — they tend to focus less on what’s already happened, and more on what’s in progress and what still needs to happen.
+Because this role is forward-focused, their needs are, too.
+They tend to focus less on what’s already happened and more on what’s in progress and what still needs to happen.

 Product managers can provide business context and help the team keep priorities aligned, so the whole team understands which items to handle first.